wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

     with open(path, "w") as f:
         f.write(content)
 ```

-Whe can have the LLM return a structured JSON output to make the response easier to process.
+Once we have the tools defined, we need a way for the LLM to let us know which tools it wants to use.
+To do this, when we make the initial call to the LLM, we let it know that we have these two tools available.
+Then, we force the LLM to return a structured JSON response that returns a list of tools it wants to use and its arguments.

-In the first example we ignore the answer and run the tools instead.
+In this example LLM response, we get both an answer and a list of tools.
+If the LLM response includes a list of tools, we ignore the `answer` section and run the suggested tools instead.
 ```json
 {
   "answer": "We ignore this answer as a final answer and run the tools instead",